House of the Dragon’s Tom Glynn-Carney: ‘GoT was too close to oversexualising women’

 Aegon II Targaryen is not a villain, or so says the man who plays him on House of the Dragon.
 For all his scheming and bludgeoning, the newly anointed Lord of the Seven Kingdoms isn’t evil.
 “I don’t think he is,” insists Tom Glynn-Carney.
 “He’s a product of his history.
 He’s complex and multidimensional and riddled with insecurity.
 He’s an empath!”

 Glynn-Carney tries not to pay attention to the noise.
-“If I did, I’d freak myself and never step foot back on set,” he laughs.
-But if he were to tune in, he’d be pleased at what he hears with early reviews singling Glynn-Carney out as a highlight.
+“If I did, I’d freak myself out and never step foot back on set,” he laughs.
+But if he were to tune in, he’d be pleased at what he hears, with reviews singling Glynn-Carney out as a highlight.

 He is memorable as Aegon, staking his claim to the role with a gobstopper of a performance that comprises layers of teenage petulance, privileged entitlement, bone-deep insecurity, and yes, empathy.
 Any notion that his take on Aegon would be Joffrey 2.0 (a facsimile of Jack Gleeson’s magnificently sadistic king from Game of Thrones) dissipates quickly.

 He can recall the first time he saw himself in costume: the scraggly wig, of course, but also the royal tunic, and the Targaryen seal on his chest.
 Did he feel powerful?
 “The opposite, actually,” he says.
 “It felt very exposing.
-In contrast to Ewan who plays Aemond who told me he felt strong and regal.
+In contrast to Ewan [Mitchell], who plays Aemond, who told me he felt strong and regal.
 Meanwhile, I felt naked, which was interesting given the trajectory of their characters.”
-On what exactly that trajectory entails, he (and I, having seen four episodes) aren’t at liberty to say.
+What exactly that trajectory entails, he isn’t at liberty to say (and, having seen four episodes, neither am I).

 Watch Apple TV+ free for 7 days